Damir Imamović

-Damir Imamović (born 1978) is a Bosnian musician, singer, composer and author of the traditional music of Bosnia and Herzegovina, "sevdalinka" or "sevdah".
-The winner of "The Best Artist of Europe" in 2021 Songlines World Music Awards.
+Damir Imamović (born in 1978) stands as a luminary figure in the realm of Bosnian music, wielding expertise as a musician, singer, composer, and preeminent authority on the traditional melodies of Bosnia and Herzegovina, specifically the evocative "sevdalinka" or "sevdah".
+Notably, he clinched the coveted title of "The Best Artist of Europe" at the esteemed 2021 Songlines World Music Awards, solidifying his position as a noteworthy force in the musical landscape.

 Early life

 Imamović was born in Sarajevo, Bosnia and Herzegovina into a musical family.
-His father Nedžad Imamović (1948-2020), is a bass player, producer, singer and author, while his paternal grandfather Zaim Imamović (1920–1994), was a legendary musician and traditional Bosnian folk singer, famous in the 1940s and 1960s.
+His father Nedžad Imamović (1948-2020), was a bass player, producer, singer and author, while his paternal grandfather Zaim Imamović (1920–1994), was a legendary musician and traditional Bosnian folk singer, famous in the 1940s and 1960s.
 Damir spent his formative years (1992–1995) living in the besieged city of Sarajevo.
 He picked up playing guitar when he was 15.
 Later on he studied philosophy.

 Damir's teachers (apart from the family ties) were Spaso Berak (multiinstrumentalist and sevdah arranger for Himzo Polovina), Hašim Muharemović (saz player), Emina Zečaj (legendary sevdah singer) and others.